torvalds/linux/Documentation/arch/x86/sgx.rst

 SHA256 of a public key.

 Those MSRs can be configured by the BIOS to be either readable or writable.
-Linux supports only writable configuration in order to give full control to the kernel on launch control policy.
+GNU/Linux supports only writable configuration in order to give full control to the kernel on launch control policy.
 Before calling EINIT function, the driver sets the MSRs to match the enclave's signing key.